 Initially, Dick teamed up with Bates College students to help empower young people and the adults who affect them to contribute positively to society by providing a wide range of experiential educational opportunities that: encourage responsible decision making, focus on ways to build and maintain healthy relationships, broaden and raise aspirations and improve social competencies.

-Over the years the LDI program continued to evolve: working with schools beyond the Kieve campus as far south as Massachusetts (1990’s) and as far north as Fort Kent Maine, renaming The Leadership School (2006), instituting an Educator in Residence program (2013) where our staff imbed themselves in schools throughout the state in the winter months, and building a new campus.
+Over the years the LDI program continued to evolve: working with schools beyond the Kieve campus as far south as Massachusetts (1990’s) and as far north as Fort Kent, Maine.
+LDI became The Leadership School (2006), the Educator in Residence program (2013) was instituted, and when Kindness and Respect (2020) was published, EASEL was established to formalize our professional development for educators.
 Regardless of the changes, the mission of the Leadership School remains the same which is to empower young people and the adults who affect them to contribute positively to society.